connorkitchings/Concerts/1 - Setlist Creation/UM/README.md

 ## Running the Pipeline

 Run `main.py` to execute the full scraping and data-saving process.
 All required dependencies are standard (requests, pandas, BeautifulSoup, etc.).

-Use the `--update-setlists` flag to force a full setlist scrape (can be slow).
+- By default, the pipeline performs an **incremental setlist update** (last year and current year only, fast).
+- To perform a **full setlist update** (all years, slow), edit the update method in `main.py` to use `full_um_setlist_update` instead of `incremental_um_setlist_update`.

+No command-line flags are required; behavior is controlled in code for reliability and reproducibility.